strisys/copilot-ai-search-bootstrap/README.md

 1. **Configure Variables**

-   - In the src directory, rename terraform.tfvars.sample to terraform.tfvars.
+   - In the src directory, copy the terraform.tfvars.sample and rename the copy to **terraform.tfvars**.
-   - Open terraform.tfvars and update the input variables as needed (organization, project, subscription, tenant).
+   - Open **terraform.tfvars** and update the input variables as needed (organization, project, subscription, tenant).

 2. **Run Terraform Commands**